jperezcolmenar/5gmeta-dev/docs/consuming-guide.md

 * confluent-kafka
 * avro

-Also find easy installation for all the required packages(Be careful of your environment compatibility):
+Note : Be careful of your environment compatibility:

 * ```pip3 install -r examples/requirements.txt```